 I moved there for various and sundry reasons.
 But I figured it would be a great place to write songs: no phones, no cars, no distractions.
 I took my Martin guitar with me when I made the move in 1995.
 Unbeknownst to me, I was beginning the longest non-songwriting period of my life.
 Go figure.
 But after ten years of…living…I started thinking about songs again, and I opened the case of my guitar.
 It was ugly in there.
 The bridge was pulled up, the neck had moved, I could hardly turn the tuners they were so rusty.
 Too many years of salt air, tropical heat and humidity.
 I thought the guitar might be ruined but I decided I would take it with me on a trip back to the States to see about getting it fixed.

 By then, I had started writing some stuff down again.
 Not songs, not even ideas for songs, really, but images and phrases, word associations, word rhythms, some couplets, the mechanical nuts and bolts that build songs.
 I could feel a remote corner of my being starting to move again, and like an explorer gathering provisions I was assembling things that I knew I could use on the journey.
 Maybe.

 I had also started wondering about some of the stuff we had laid down at the Possum Club, which was the last work I had done.
 I had no copies of anything we recorded during the weekends we had worked down there.
 But there was a song I had written called “The Well” that I remembered us recording.
-Susan had sung it, and though I could’t remember the words or the melody I still knew, somehow, the song.
-And I wanted to get to it, to see if it had survived and—-subconsciously, I believe—I was thinking it might serve as a kind of jumping-on place for me to start writing again.
+Susan had sung it, and though I couldn’t remember the words or the melody I still knew, somehow, the song.
+And I wanted to get to it, to see if it had survived and—subconsciously, I believe—I was thinking it might serve as a kind of jumping on place for me to start writing again.